-SPECIAL REIMBURSEMENT PROVISIONS WHAT THE PLAN PAYS (toward eligible claims submitted by a Non-Contract provider) • If a Non-Contract anesthesiologist or emergency room Physician provides services at a Contract Hospital or Facility Non-Contract Provider licensed ambulance service • Emergency care in a Non-Contract Hospital when the patient had no choice in the Hospital used due to the Emergency or was admitted to the Hospital directly from the emergency room.
-However, the Plan may require that the patient be transferred to a Contract Hospital upon the advice of your Physician that the acute emergency period has ended and it is safe to transfer the patient.
-If the patient remains in a Non-Contract Hospital after the acute emergency period, the Non-Contract Provider Deductible and payment percentage will apply for the period of confinement after the emergency period has ended.
-If the service provided is Medically Necessary and not available from a Contract Provider.
+SPECIAL REIMBURSEMENT PROVISIONS WHAT THE PLAN PAYS (toward eligible claims submitted by a Non-Contract provider) • If a Non-Contract anesthesiologist or emergency room Physician provides services at a Contract Hospital or Facility • Non-Contract Provider licensed ambulance service (including air ambulance) • Emergency Services provided by a Non-Contract Provider at a Contract facility (regardless of the department of the facility in which the items or services are furnished) until the provider or facility determines that the Participant or Dependent is able to travel using nonmedical transportation or nonemergency medical transportation to a Contract facility.
+In this case, Emergency Services include post stabilization services and services provided as part of outpatient observation or an inpatient or outpatient stay related to an Emergency Medical Condition.
 As if the care was provided by a Contract Provider including deductible, coinsurance and Coinsurance Maximum.
-The allowance for bills will be reimbursed according to the Allowed Charge for Non-Contract providers.
+The allowance for bills will be reimbursed according to the Allowed Charge. • If the patient remains in a Non-Contract Hospital after the acute emergency period, the Non-Contract Provider Deductible and payment percentage will apply for the period of confinement after the emergency period has ended. • If the service provided is Medically Necessary and not available from a Contract Provider.